 Is doTERRA a Scam?

 We are about to review this MLM company named doTERRA, mostly from the business point of view.

-MLMs are still popular amongst people, but with more and more people online, is this still that good business opportunity?
+MLMs are still popular amongst people, but with more and more people online, is this still a good business opportunity?

 Recommended: It depends

 doTERRA is an MLM company selling essential oils.
-Besides the essential oils, the company specialties are weight management, skincare, wellness, nutrition, health & beauty.
+Besides the essential oils, the company’s specialties are weight management, skincare, wellness, nutrition, health & beauty.

 The company was founded at the beginning of 2008 and its headquarters is in Pleasant Grove, Utah.

-You have probably already noticed that many MLM companies have their headquarters in Utah, including Tranont, 4Life, or Melaleuca.
+You have probably already noticed that many MLM companies have their headquarters in Utah, including Tranont, 4Life, and Melaleuca.

 It is not a coincidence.
 The reason why Utah is an unofficial world capital of direct sales companies and MLM is the less government intervention.

 There are at least 10 other major MLM companies based in Utah.